 Thank you buddy keep doing this awesome job!!

 Haha!
 This is great!
 It sounds like she really got into it.
 And thanks for the show recommendation too.

 First time through, Kobold Divine Soul Sorcerer.
 Almost got off'ed by ol' shovel, though managed to do better against the "boss".

 That said, I do appreciate what you have done with this.
-It is nice to be an Adventurer once again instead of the Dungeon Master (playtime combined 1 campaign @ D.M. > multi-sess as Adventurers), so this break is appreciated.
+It is nice to be an Adventurer once again instead of the Dungeon Master (playtime combined 1-year campaign as D.M. > a few months in different Sessions as Adventurers), so this break is appreciated.

 Thanks.
 I'm planning to write another adventure, this time less tutorial and more expansive.
 I'm also a DM, so I hear you on getting to play a PC.